HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 ###Physical Location

-Portola Middle School is located in a primarily residential neighborhood in the town of El Cerrito, but it is in an area with multiple community resources.
-Around the school are a private school, a park that is used by Portola students for physical education class and after-school sports, a community theater, a preschool, and a community center and swimming pool.
+P------ Middle School is located in a primarily residential neighborhood in the town of E------, but it is in an area with multiple community resources.
+Around the school are a private school, a park that is used by P------ students for physical education class and after-school sports, a community theater, a preschool, and a community center and swimming pool.
 The portables where the school is located are situated below the former school site, a building that is no longer in use due to seismic dangers.
-Construction will begin on a new school site in January 2012, and the school is expected to occupy the new site at the beginning of the 2014-2015 school year (A. Bogie, personal communication, October 7, 2011).
+Construction will begin on a new school site in January 2012, and the school is expected to occupy the new site at the beginning of the 2014-2015 school year (A. B------, personal communication, October 7, 2011).

 ##SWOT Analysis

-The Portola Middle School Library Media Center is considered by many parents, faculty, and administrators to be one of the most welcoming and safe spaces on the campus.
+The P------ Middle School Library Media Center is considered by many parents, faculty, and administrators to be one of the most welcoming and safe spaces on the campus.
 Although the library is housed in a double portable, the atmosphere is warm.
 The dull beige walls are covered in